 Olive Fruit Fly:

 Historically, District efforts have been focused on the control of the olive fruit fly (Bactrocera oleae).
 Specifically, funds have been expended to detect and treat or abate neglected roadside olive trees and abandoned orchards that harbor the pest.
 Extensive trapping for both detection and control purposes have occurred throughout the county.
 In some cases, tree and/or orchard removal was funded and carried out by the District.
-More recently, as the need for tree and orchard removal has decreased, so has the Special Assessment fee; it is now 2 cents per tree with a 10 tree minimum.
+More recently, as the need for tree and orchard removal has decreased, so has the Special Assessment fee; it is now 2 cents per tree with a 100 tree per acre maximum.